qtumproject/qtumbook/part2/erc20-token.md

 qcli sendtoaddress qdgznat81MfTHZUrQrLZDZteAx212X4Wjj 1
 ```

-If we need many UXTOs, we can create them more efficiently in one single transaction by using the `sendmanywithdupes` RPC call.
+If we need many UTXOs, we can create them more efficiently in one single transaction by using the `sendmanywithdupes` RPC call.

-The `solar prefund` command is a more convenient wrapper for `sendmanywithdupes` to create the UXTOs.
-To create 20 UXTOs of 1 qtum each for the address `qdgznat81MfTHZUrQrLZDZteAx212X4Wjj`:
+The `solar prefund` command is a more convenient wrapper for `sendmanywithdupes` to create the UTXOs.
+To create 20 UTXOs of 1 qtum each for the address `qdgznat81MfTHZUrQrLZDZteAx212X4Wjj`:

 ```
 solar prefund qdgznat81MfTHZUrQrLZDZteAx212X4Wjj 1 20